keboola/developers-docs/extend/registration/index.md

 different credentials than KBC and you have to obtain an account.
 [Creating an account](https://apps.keboola.com/auth/create-account) is free and quick, it requires a working email (to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.
 When you log in to the developer portal, you have to join a **vendor**.
 A vendor is an organization of developers.
 Every application in KBC has to belong to a vendor.
-If you work for no company, we suggest to create a vendor with your name.
+If you don't work for a company, we suggest you create a vendor with your name.
 Even if you want to create a single component, it still has to belong to a vendor.

 If you join an existing vendor, an administrator of that vendor has to approve your request.
 If you want to create a new vendor, a Keboola Administrator has to approve your request.
 When you create a new